calamity-inc/plain-nuget-server/README.md

 ### Chocolatey

 Chocolatey adds support for V3 servers in 2.0.0, which is currently in alpha.
-You can [grab the nupkg](https://github.com/chocolatey/choco/releases) and install it with `choco install chocolatey.2.0.0-....nupkg -s . -f`.
+You can upgrade to a preview version with `choco upgrade chocolatey --pre`.

 ## Usage